ouhibyann/Owkin/README.md

 ## Thoughts - This is how my work went.
 1/ Flask - as I'm more used to it - and upload a file.
 Was pretty straightforward, implemented POST request first but will do the get later. <br />
-2/ Docker implementation via Python into the service. docker-py library. <br />
+2/ Docker implementation via Python into the service - 'docker_utils.py' - via docker-py library. <br />
-3/ security checks -> hard to implement, will work on later. <br />
+3/ Security checks -> hard to implement, ~~will work on later~~.
+The only way I found to perform a 'docker scan' command is to execute a shell command - more details in _Container security_. <br />
-4/ Process of storing job perfs into data/perf.json and mount volume -> This one was a bit tricky with the docker-py library but managed to do it. <br />
+4/ Process of storing job perfs into data/perf.json and mount volume -> This one was a bit tricky with the docker-py library but managed to do it.
+Had a bit of confusions between each methods available in the library.<br />
-5/ Storing data in DB before sending it to client -> Was okay for the 'failed' job, however for the 'success' one I didn't know how to get the perf value from inside the container or volume. <br />
+5/ Storing data in DB before sending it to client -> Was okay for the 'failed' job, however for the 'success' one I didn't know how to get the perf value from inside the container or volume.
+I do have an idea how to get the file, it's explained below in _What could be improved_.<br />
 6/ Retrieving data from DB to send it in get request.